Datronizer/sheridan-vault/python-prog12583/Lectures/Lecture 3 - PROG12583.md

 ## Short
 ## Byte

+## Strings
+I think you will be surprised to know that strings are actually... bytes!
+It makes sense though!
+A string is basically an [[Lecture 8 - PROG12583#Lists (Arrays)|array]] of characters (we'll talk about arrays later).
+But each of these characters can be denoted with an ASCII value, aka, a byte!
 ## Double Precision floating point numbers
 A typical floating point number is 4 bytes in value.
 But, for double the accuracy, we often use **double-precision floats**, these are instead 8 bytes.
 ## Encoding